USNS Earl Warren Christened as MSC’s Newest Ship

 |0

-This work, USNS Earl Warren Christened as MSC’s Newest Ship [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USNS Earl Warren Christened as MSC’s Newest Ship, by Sarah Burford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT